thecybernav

 Design Guidelines

-Follow these principles to get the best results from our FDM printing service.
+Follow these tips to get the best results from your print.

 Wall Thickness

-Minimum recommended wall thickness is 1.2mm (3 perimeters at 0.4mm nozzle).
-Thinner walls may print but can be structurally weak.
+Keep walls at least 1.2mm thick (3 perimeters at 0.4mm nozzle).
+Thinner walls may print but can be fragile.

 Overhangs

-Overhangs beyond 45° require support structures.
-Design parts with self-supporting angles where possible to reduce support material costs.
+Overhangs beyond 45° need supports.
+Design parts with self-supporting angles where possible to save on support material costs.

 Holes and Tolerances

-For holes that will receive bolts or press-fit inserts, design 0.2–0.3mm oversized to account for FDM shrinkage.
+For bolt holes or press-fit inserts, design 0.2–0.3mm larger to account for shrinkage.
 Vertical holes print more accurately than horizontal ones.

 Layer Orientation

-FDM parts are strongest when the load is applied perpendicular to layer lines.
-Consider the print orientation when designing for structural strength.
+Parts are strongest when load is applied perpendicular to layer lines.
+Think about how the part will be printed when designing for strength.

 In-Depth Guide